AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 The forward IBP pass is cheap because it carries two numbers per hidden value.
 In a deeper network, its intervals may already combine incompatible hidden extrema and discard their relationships.
-The final CROWN pass uses those intervals to construct its ReLU lines and cannot retroactively tighten them.
+The final affine back-substitution pass uses those intervals to construct its ReLU lines and cannot retroactively tighten them.
 The result remains sound and can admit more spurious values than a calculation that tightens every intermediate bound through linear back-substitution.

 This exchange of precision for speed becomes especially useful in [certified training]({{ '/2026-08-21-neural-network-certification-6-certified-training/' | relative_url }}),